 - Label all switches and valves that shut down a workshop.

 - Make sure staff are fully aware of the emergency plan procedures & conduct drills and training.

 - Take into account the needs of staff who may have disabilities.

 There may be a variety of potentially Hazardous Substances within an engineering workshop.
 If so, it may be wise to take HSE advice on the full requirements of health and safety law and good practice.

 To avoid accidents in the first place, the managers and supervisors of engineering workshops must conduct risk assessments.

 There are a number of basic steps that act as a guide to the risk assessment process:

-- Decide where the risks lie in the workshop
+- Identify where the risks lie in the workshop.

-- Assess the risks and compare these to the precautions that currently exist: are these suitable or not?
+- Assess the risks and compare these to the precautions that are currently in place: are these suitable or not?

-- Conduct regular reviews of the risk assessment and change it if necessary
+- Conduct regular reviews of the risk assessment and change it if needed.